mcgsoftware/2018-demo/mysql/readme.md

 The database connection to mysql won't work unless there is a 'serviceentry' created in Istio.
 The egress will fail.
 To install the service entry, do the following steps:

-1. Get the ip address for the mysql host
+1. Get the ip address for the mysql host and update the yaml file with it.
 ```
    $ host sql9.freemysqlhosting.net

+   // Dont forget to edit yaml file with this ip address!
 ```

 2. Apply the mysql-network yaml file